donghwan-shin/Lecture_Refactoring/README.md

 - Move Function
 - Move Field

-NOTE: Do not modify tests in the `tests` directory.

 ## Mini Report

 After completing the above task, push the changes to the repository and include a short report to summarise what you have done for the task.